-The Brandeis School of Law Information Technology Department's three full-time staff:
+The Brandeis School of Law Information Technology Department's full-time staff:

 - Support our community's use of productivity, administrative, communications and instructional technologies